scottgoering/HeaterMeter-wiki/Thermocouple-Amplifier-Testing.md

 **Step 1** In the configuration webui, set the thermocouple mV/C to the reference 5 mv/C.

 **Step 2** Allow your HeaterMeter to warm up to operating temperature in its case for 10-15 minutes.
-If you don't have a case, this is optional as the temperature error is only 50 parts per million (ppm) per degree Celsius.
+If you don't have a case, this is optional as the temperature error is only 50 parts per million (ppm) per degree Celsius of ambient temerature.

 **Step 3** Insert the thermocouple into boiling water and allow it to settle at temperature.